-Program Director: TBA Administrative Assistant: Dona Edwards Phone: 508-929-8873 Email: dedwards@worcester.edu
+Program Director: Dr. Stephen Mills Administrative Assistant: Dona Edwards

+Phone: 508-929-8476/8873 Email: smills@Worcester.edu

 The Center for Effective Instruction at Worcester State University is a key resource for teacher training and professional development.
 Our programs assist educators with their career goals through license renewal or with a second degree in education.
 Our offerings supplement those of Worcester State's Barbara (Hickey) O'Brien '57 Education Department, which has been preparing highly qualified teachers to lead classrooms across Massachusetts since 1874.